 TDS keeps an on-hand inventory of high-quality legal teak valued in the millions of dollars.
 A custom deck builder such as TDS has a reputation in the hardwood industry for requiring the highest quality legal teak available.
 So the quality and quantity of wood are more robust than with a local boatyard.

-After decades of procuring teak from the mills in southeast Asia, TDS has honed-in on a handful of vendors and teak traders that can supply the necessary quality and quantity desired of legal teak.
+After decades of procuring teak from the mills in Southeast Asia, TDS has honed in on a handful of vendors and teak traders that can supply the necessary quality and quantity desired of legal teak.
 Each mill has its strength, so it takes multiple mills to fill the wood orders.
 Because of years of building relationships with these businesses, the TDS wood buyers have formed strong industry partnerships.
 So the TDS suppliers know precisely the quality needed.

 Long Lead Time – 9 Months

-Once TDS orders the teak from Myanmar, the shipment may take up to nine months to arrive at Teakdecking Systems in Florida.
+Once TDS orders the teak, the shipment may take up to nine months to arrive at Teakdecking Systems in Florida.
 Unlike construction lumber at a hardware store such as Home Depot, the teak lumber in southeast Asia is not pre-milled and stacked, waiting for shipment.
 Instead, the teak deck planks, or battens, are milled from logs or more massive dimensional stock once the mill receives the TDS order.

 Since the lead time for the teak approaches nine months, the TDS buyers have to carefully forecast the volume required for its typical mix of customers.
 Additionally, TDS must be aware of potential super and giga-yacht projects worldwide that will require hundreds of thousands of dollars of custom-milled teak.